Swiper

 Yes, it is a free JavaScript library.

-Moreover, it is an open source solution and its code can be found on GitHub.
+It is also an open-source solution and its code can be found on GitHub.

 Which country uses Swiper the most?